IliaLarchenko/abstract_reasoning/README.md

 Etc.

-# 3. Kind of decorators or callbacks.
+# 3. Kind of decorators or callbacks

 I also implemented some functionality, helping my predictors to solve a broader range of tasks.
 The way I applied them does not strictly qualify as decorators or callbacks but have similar ideas behind them.

-## 3.1 Skip some train samples.
+## 3.1 Skip some train samples
 If you pass to any predictor `{"skip_train": n}`, it will skip n input-output train pairs.
 It helps in a couple of cases:
 - One of the train samples has a mistake in it.
 - Train samples can be divided into 2+ categories, the predictor can solve the task only for one of them, and you are lucky, and the test is also from this group.

-## 3.2 Rotate, Reflect, Roll.
+## 3.2 Rotate, Reflect, Roll
 Sometimes it is useful to rotate, reflect, and/or roll the input and / or output image for your predictor to solve the case.

-## 3.3 Eliminate Background.
+## 3.3 Eliminate Background
 In some cases, there are parts of the image that contain relatively simple tasks that can be solved by existing predictors. `elim_background` option helps to work with these cases.
 Example below.

 **Train:**